palmerr23/ESP32-DCLOAD/README.md

 # ESP32-DCload
 An ESP32-based WiFi controlled DC load

+## V3a code is development - not fully tested.
+Contains battery test, screen rotation and Kelvin sensing 'fix' code.

 These files relate to a project published in Silicon Chip magazine in October 2022.  https://www.siliconchip.com.au/

 Key features: